South Bend International Airport: Operations

-Air service

-South Bend's four airlines have non-stop flights to thirteen cities.
-Allegiant offers flights to Las Vegas, Orlando, Phoenix-Mesa, Punta Gorda, St Pete/Clearwater, Sarasota (seasonal); American Eagle has twice daily flights to Charlotte and Dallas; Delta Connection offers service to Atlanta, Detroit, and Minneapolis; and United Express has multiple daily flights to Chicago O'Hare.

-With the exception of Allegiant's Airbus A319/A320s, South Bend mostly sees regional jets such as the Bombardier CRJ200/700 and the Embraer E145/175.
-During Notre Dame football games and graduation, Delta is known to upgrade to mainline aircraft such as the Airbus A319/A320, Boeing 717, and McDonnell Douglas MD80 aircraft.
-Additionally, Delta and United have added point to point football flights for fans to travel directly from one college town to the other.

 According to the 2007 Economic Impact Report from the Aviation Authority of Indiana, the airport's annual economic impact on South Bend and surrounding communities was in excess of $433.7 million.
 SBN's annual contribution to the Indiana economy is estimated at more than $1.4 billion.

 Ground transportation

 Rail

-The South Shore Line commuter rail runs from South Bend Airport station to Millennium Station in downtown Chicago, with express services taking 1 hour and 55 minutes.
+The South Shore Line commuter rail runs from South Bend Airport station to Millennium Station in Chicago, with express services taking 1 hour and 55 minutes.

 There is discussion of relocating the station either to a different side of the airport, or to the city's downtown.

 Bus

-South Bend Transpo bus route 4 serves the airport.

-Hoosier Ride (operated by Miller Transportation) provides intercity bus service at the airport.
-Greyhound Lines formerly provided intercity bus service at the airport, but, in December 2019, it moved its South Bend stop from the airport to South Street Station.
+South Bend Transpo Route 4 connects the airport with downtown South Bend six days a week, with full schedule Monday through Friday and a reduced schedule on Saturday.
+There is no service on Sunday.